 Fruita campground isn’t for anyone looking for isolation and some serious privacy.
-Wait.
-No. Just privacy.
 You won’t find it here.
 The sites are pretty much on top of one another and there is virtually no separation between them.
-It was the first thing I noticed when we arrived and I immediately second-guessed our choice because I don’t enjoy being this close to other campers.
+It was the first thing I noticed when we arrived, and I immediately second-guessed our choice.

-However, we grabbed one of the last remaining spots and stayed nonetheless, and it actually turned out to be a really, REALLY great experience!
+But we grabbed one of the last remaining spots and stayed nonetheless, and it actually turned out to be a really great experience!